In recent years, fertility treatments and the fact that women are having babies later has made multiple births more common.

 Identical (monozygotic) twins happen when a single egg (zygote) is fertilised.
-The egg then divides into two, creating identical twins who share the same genes as one another.
-Identical twins are always the same sex, so if your twins are identical you'll have two girls or two boys, and they'll look very alike.
+The egg then divides in two, creating identical twins who share the same genes.
+Identical twins are always the same sex, so if your twins are identical, you'll have two girls or two boys and they'll look very alike.

 Are you carrying twins?

 You might suspect that you are carrying more than one baby if: